-Anne, Hannah and Margaret Atcherley (baptised 14 November 1799, 11 Jun 1801 and 7 Apr 1817 respectively, at Baschurch All Saints) were three of ten children born to John Atcherley and his wife Anne Parton at Stanwardine in the Fields.
+Anne, Hannah and Margaret Atcherley were baptised on 14 November 1799, 11 June 1801 and 7 April 1817 respectively, at Baschurch All Saints.
+They were three of the ten children born to John Atcherley and his wife Anne (mee Parton) at Stanwardine in the Fields.
 Five of their siblings (four girls and one boy) had died in infancy or early childhood (see MIs at Baschurch All Saints (3)).
-Their two surviving sisters, Sarah and Martha, had both married by 1841 and the census for that year recorded the three spinsters with their parents, who by that time had moved from Stanwardine to nearby Weston Lullingfields.
+Their two surviving sisters, Sarah and Martha, had both married by 1841 and the census for that year recorded the three spinsters with their parents.
+By that time the family had moved from Stanwardine to nearby Weston Lullingfields.

 Between then and 1851 the sisters relocated to the county town of Shrewsbury.
-My guess is that this happened after the death of their father John; I am less certain as to whether the move took place before or after the death of their mother Anne in 1849.
-Anne, Hannah and Margaret had, along with their married sisters no doubt, each received a generous inheritance from their farming father – including, it would appear, shares of the rents and profits from his land.
+My guess is that this happened following the death of their father John in 1847, or perhaps after their mother Anne passed away in 1849.
+Anne, Hannah and Margaret had (along with their married sisters no doubt) each received a generous inheritance from their farming father – including, it would appear, shares of the rents and profits from his land.
 The 1851 census shows the trio as landed proprietresses.
 In later years they were recorded as fund holders or annuitants, or living on “income derived from property”.

-The money derived from land (and other investments) by ‘The Misses Atcherley’ (as they were referred to not just by Frederick Kittermaster but also by the compilers of directories covering Shropshire such as the 1863 Post Office Directory and the 1870 Kelly’s Directory) paid for their home in Shrewsbury and for the services of one or two servants.
-(From censuses it appears that a cook and a housemaid usually formed part of this Atcherley household.)
-It also funded trips further afield.
+The money derived from land (and other investments) paid for the Shrewsbury home of ‘The Misses Atcherley’ (they were referred to as such not only by Frederick Kittermaster but also by the compilers of directories covering Shropshire such as the 1863 Post Office Directory and the 1870 Kelly’s Directory).
+The services of one or two servants were funded by it too: from censuses it appears that a cook and a housemaid usually formed part of this Atcherley household.
+And it covered the cost of holidays away from home.

 We will probably never know the full extent of the Misses Atcherley’s sojourns away from Shrewsbury.
-Thanks to the visitors lists printed in the newspapers of certain seaside towns however, we know about a couple of their holiday destinations.
+However, thanks to the visitors lists printed in the newspapers of certain seaside towns, we know about a couple of their holiday destinations.
 One was Aberystwyth, on the Cardiganshire coast of Wales.
-Back in 1815 there were just two horse-drawn coaches a week running between Aberystwyth and Shrewsbury (a journey of around 75 miles) during the summer and one in winter.
+Back in 1815 there were just two horse-drawn coaches a week running between Aberystwyth and Shrewsbury (a journey of around 75 miles) during the summer, and one a week in winter.
 By 1826, thanks to improved roads and the town’s increasing popularity as a coastal resort, coaches were making the journey in one direction or the other on most days of the week during the summer season.
-The author of a guide to Aberystwyth wrote “It bids fair to rival the first of the English Marine Bathing Towns.”
-Elsewhere in the book he explained why:
+The author of a guide to Aberystwyth wrote that “It bids fair to rival the first of the English Marine Bathing Towns.”
+Elsewhere in his book he explained why:

 It is impossible on entering Aberystwyth, to catch the first glimpse of it, unaccompanied with the most vivid sensations of wonder and delight.
 It lies embosomed between its fostering hills, in a sweet valley, threaded by the Rheidol, close to the margin of the sea.
 Unlike the tame and monotonous scenery that characterizes many Watering Places, Beauty and Variety seem the twin Goddesses of the place; or, if a third be admitted, the presiding Deity of the bracing breeze, bright-eyed Health, completes the trio.” …